reactioncommerce/reaction-docs/public-docs/how-to-configure-meteor-app.md

 ---
-id: configuration
+id: how-to-configure-meteor-app
-title: Configuration
+title: How To: Configure the Meteor app
 ---

-Reaction can be configured on startup with a combination of environment variables and default data files for store pre-configuration.
+The Reaction Meteor app can be configured on startup with a combination of environment variables and default data files for store pre-configuration.

 Reaction uses `/private/settings/reaction.json` for the configuration of Reaction and [Meteor.settings](http://docs.meteor.com/#/full/meteor_settings) for initial administrator and server setup.